-Our stay in this place has been protracted much beyond our expectations.
-Two weeks after our arrival, the spasmodic cholera broke out with a great degree of malignity.
+Our stay in this place was protracted much beyond our expectations.
+Two weeks after our arrival, the spasmodic cholera broke out with a great degree of malignancy.
 The weather was very warm, and there were showers from day to day.
-The intemperate habits of the men, and their manner of living, probably had a tendency to induce the Three of the company died; and several others barely survived, through the blessing of God upon the assiduous attentions of Doct.
+The habits of the men and their accommodations, probably had a tendency to induce the disease.
+Three died, and undoubtedly many more would have died, had it not been for the blessing attending the assiduous attention of Doct.
 Whitman, my associate, and the free use of powerful medicines.
-And, had it not been for his successful practice, the men would have dispersed, and the caravan would have failed of going to the place of ren-This was plainly seen and frankly acknowledged. dezvous.
-This alarming disease was the means of effecting our departure sooner than it otherwise would have taken place.
-It was necessary to hasten to the higher prairies, as the only prospect of escaping the farther ravages of the disease.
-Not a single new case occurred after we recommenced our journey.
-This afflictive scourge, so far as it respected Dr. W. and myself, was providential. sistance we rendered the sick, and the medical skill of the Doctor, converted those into permanent friends, who had so disliked the restraints which our presence imposed upon them, that, as they afterwards confessed, they had plotted our death, and intended on the first convenient occasion to put their purpose in execution.
+And, had it not been for his successful practice, the men would have dispersed, and the caravan would have failed of going to the place of rendezvous.
+This was plainly seen and frankly acknowledged.
+God, in mercy, provided the remedy before he inflicted the scourge.
+This alarming disease was the means of urging our departure from this place sooner than we otherwise should have done.
+It was necessary to move from this place to the prairies, as the only prospect of escaping the farther ravages of the disease.
+Not a single new case occurred after we re-commenced our journey.

-Whilst at Bellevue, a man by the name of Garrio, a half blood Indian chief of the Arickara nation, was shot under very aggravated circumstances.
+Whilst at Bellevue, a man by the name of Garrio, a halfblood Indian chief of the Arickara nation, was shot under very aggravated circumstances.
 Garrio and his family were residing in a log cabin on the Papillon river.
-Six or seven men, half intoxicated, went down to his house in the night, called him up, took him away a half mile, and shot him with six balls, scalped him, and left him unburied.
-The reason they assigned for doing so, was, that he was a bad man, and had killed white men.
+Six or seven men went down to his house in the night, called him up, took him away a half mile, and shot him with six balls, 5^ scalped him, and left him unburied.
+The reason they as. signed for doing so, was, that he was a bad man, and had killed white men.
 If he was guilty, who authorized them to take his life?
 The Arickara nation will remember this, and probably take revenge on some innocent persons.
-This, I apprehend, is the way Indian wars are often produced.
+This.
+I apprehend, is the way Indian wars are produced.
 While we charge the Indians with inveterate ferociousness and inhuman brutality, we forget the too numerous wrongs and outrages committed upon them, which incite them to revenge.
 They cannot apprehend and do justice to such offenders.
-Or if they could, would it not be published as a gross Indian murder and aggression, and a war of extermination be commenced against them?
-Indian offences are proclaimed, we hear only one side of the story, and the other will not be heard until the last great day.
+Or if they could, would it not be published as a gross Indian murder and aggression, and a war of extermination be commenced against them.
+When Indian offences are proclaimed, we hear only one side of the story, and the other will not be heard until the last great day.